The edge of chaos

 Figure 1

 I did not create an edge-of-chaos notebook for a while because I could not face the task of sifting through the woo-woo silt to find the gold.
-There is some gold, though, and also some iron pyrites which is still nice to look at, and some fun ideas, and also a wacky story of cranks, mavericks and Nobel prizes and hype which is interesting in its own right.
+There is some gold, though, and also some iron pyrites which are still nice to look at, and some fun ideas, and also a wacky story of cranks, mavericks, Nobel prizes, and hype which is interesting in its own right.

 Name check: criticality, which is also perhaps related to dynamical stability, and ergodicity, and inevitably to fractals because of scaling relations.
 Somewhere out of this, a theory of algorithmic statistics might emerge.